 - Timings: 09.15-10.15 Arrivals - tea/coffee/pastries; 10.15-12.45 Morning session; 12.45-13.45 Lunch; 13.45-16.30 Afternoon session to include a workshop for all attendees

 - Nick Flynn and Abby Taylor , Family Friendly Trains (talking about: Campaign to make trains more family friendly)

-- Stewart Palmer, Vice President and Director, Railfuture (talking about: Railfuture's aspirations for the future of the railways)
+- Stewart Palmer, Vice President and Director, Railfuture (talking about: Railfuture's view on whether the railway is working for passengers)

 - Stewart was previously Managing Director of South West Trains

 - Karen Bennett , Community Rail Education Development Officer, Community Rail Lancashire (talking about: How young people can be engaged in the railways)